Physics-50/Module-2/docs/week1.md

 1. Take a picture of levitated beads.
 Your picture should also include a ruler for calibration.
 To minimize the effects of parallax the distance from the camera to the ruler should be as close as possible to the distance from the camera to the beads.

-2. Determine the separate between beads in pixels.
+2. Determine the separation between beads in pixels.

 3. Use the ruler to determine a conversion factor from pixels to millimeters.